yjpark/jekyll-plantuml/README.md

 Installation
 ------------

-To use with Octopress, you need to put the plantuml.rb under the plugins folder, or you can use git's submodules to add jekyll-plantuml under plugins folder.
+To use with Octopress, you need to put the `plantuml.rb` under the `plugins` folder, or you can use git's submodules to add jekyll-plantuml under `plugins` folder.

+You need to download the `plantuml.jar` file from http://plantuml.sourceforge.net/download.html

+If you use jekyll-plantuml to generate any UML diagrams other than sequence diagram, you have to install [Graphviz](http://www.graphviz.org/) as well.
+Only the `dot` command is used.

+### Additional steps to install on Jekyll

+jekyll-plantuml depends on Octopress's raw plugin.
+Copy it from [Octopress](https://github.com/imathis/octopress/tree/master/plugins) and put into Jekyll's `_plugins` folder.

+Octopress plugin folder is `plugins` while Jekyll is `_plugins`.
+Modify `plantuml.rb` to set correct path for `require` method.

 Configuration
 -------------
-You need to download the plantuml.jar file from http://plantuml.sourceforge.net/download.html

-In your \_config.yml, setup plantuml\_jar to the downloaded jar file, e.g.
+Add below configurations into `_config.yml`:

 ```
-plantuml_jar: ../_lib/plantuml.jar
-plantuml_background_color: "#f8f8f8"
+plantuml:
+  plantuml_jar: _bin/plantuml.jar     # path to plantuml jar
+  tmp_folder: _plantuml               # tmp folder to put generated image files
+  dot_exe: _bin/dot.exe               # [optional] path to Graphviz dot execution
+  background_color: white             # [optional] UML image background color
 ```

-The plantuml_background_color is optional, which will change the background of the generated diagram.

 Usage
 -----